Questions and Answers

 What can a foreign buyer purchase in Uruguay?

-There are no restrictions on any property type like borderline property, beachfront etc. for foreign buyers.
-All you need to buy real estate in Uruguay is a valid passport.
+There are no restrictions on any property type for foreign buyers.
+All you need to buy real estate in Uruguay is a valid passport and proof of funds.
 The government protects foreign investment by the country’s laws.
 Foreigners have the same property rights as Uruguayans and can carry out any economic activities they desire.

 How can I buy property?

-In any way as individual, local or foreign corporate vehicle, IRA!
+In any way as an individual, local, or foreign corporate vehicle!

-Do I need to be a permanent resident in order to own a house or to do business in Uruguay?
+Do I need to be a permanent resident to own a house or to do business in Uruguay?

-No, residency is not required for owning property or doing business.
+No, residency is not required for owning property or doing business as long as the maximum length of stay 180 days per year is not exceeded.

 With whom should I buy property?

-First of all make sure you have a good local real estate broker who also speaks your language and a good notary, which is type of a buyer attorney in Uruguay.
+First of all, make sure you have a good local real estate broker who also speaks your language, knows the market, can guide you through the whole buying process and a good notary, which is a type of a buyer attorney “Escribano” in Uruguay.
 This combination guarantees for an unproblematic transaction.
-We at Engel & Voelkers offer you a choice of very good “escribanos” at special rates.
+Team Haverkate at Engel & Voelkers offers you a choice of very good “Escribano” at special rates.

 What does a Notary Public called “Escribano” or “Escribana” in Uruguay do?

 He protects the interest of the buyer in the purchase process like an escrow/title officer in the United States and verifies the deed/title history 30 years back.
-He drafts the purchase agreement, structures the purchase and handles the down payment or deposit.
+He drafts the pre-sale purchase agreement and final sales contract, structures the purchase and handles the down payment or deposit and final payment.
 The “Escribano” records the purchase at the Public Registry.

 How does the Public Registry work in Uruguay?